VIRGINIA CE COURSES

 CERTIFICATES OF COMPLETION AND REPORTING

 Your certificate of completion will be emailed to you within two (2) business days.
 Completions are reported to state entities within two (2) business days of the certificate having been issued.
+There is a $2.60 fee per credit hour to report your completion.
+This fee will be charged prior to accessing the certification exam.

 Nonresidents who have completed their CE requirement in their home state will be deemed compliant for Virginia’s continuing education requirement.
 Nonresident agents must pay the $20 Continuance fee each biennium.